 One part of the contents of the AndroidManifest.xml file which required a bit of extra effort is the permissions element.
 All Android apps request a particular set of permissions from the user, such as permission to read the phone’s contacts list, permission to use the GPS data, permission to use the network (Internet), and others.
 On the developer side, the permissions that the developer would like to request for his or her app are specified in the AndroidManifest.
 As a result, I had to establish a method of specifying which permissions the app required.
 One might wonder, “Why not just always ask for every permission to be allowed?”
 The answer to this is that, when Android phone users install Android apps, they are shown a list of the permissions that the app requests – if the app were to blindly request all permissions, users who are sensitive about privacy would justly wonder why a Contacts app requests permission for Internet, GPS data, Alarm settings, and all of the other permissions.
 Thus, the best policy is to ask for exactly what the app needs, and nothing more.

 To describe the implementation of this permissions handler (called “PermissionManifestObject”), the short version is that it is a list of boolean variables, each of which corresponds to one of the available Android permissions.
-This implementation obviously does not scale very well; at the same time, there are a limited number of permissions – one-hundred thirty to be exact – and an even smaller number that are commonly used, and an even smaller number than that, that the functionality of EasyAndroid could actually employ (currently two).
+This implementation obviously does not scale very well; at the same time, there are a limited number of permissions – one-hundred thirty to be exact Good grief! – and an even smaller number that are commonly used, and an even smaller number than that, that the functionality of EasyAndroid could actually employ (currently two).
 As a result, this method of implementation works quite well for the time being – as the functionality of EasyAndroid expands, one could simply continue adding on to the PermissionManifestObject class.
 This class outputs a list of XML elements designed to be injected into the AndroidManifest.

 Activities